jaywayawyaj/CV/README.md

 ## Background

 After years of creating and working out problems in the rock climbing industry, I felt like a new challenge and development really stood out to me.
 I love the process of having an end goal in mind, considering possible solutions and creating the best one.
 I love to learn new tricks every day.

 As of October 2018 I embarked on a 16 week bootcamp at [Makers Academy](https://makers.tech/) to immerse myself in a full stack web development course.
 I aimed to learn as much as I could about professional coding, industry best practice and building projects both in groups and individually.
-I feel that this journey has equipped me to

-Whilst coming from a non-technical and humanities background, I feel I have developed many applicable skills accross my life which will help me grow into the rounded developer I hope to be.
+This first step of my journey into software development has left me well equipped and eager to learn more.

 ## Skills

 #### Creativity and Design

 Throughout my career I have been drawn to roles in which design and creativity have been important.
 From creating rock climbing routes through to creating menus and dishes as a chef, I have been able to successfully design output both from my own initiative and to customer specification.
 Furthermore I have always had an interest in how things work and how to build them, and have embarked on a variety of projects which have allowed me to explore this, particularly with carpentry.